 If the Inheritance Act claim is being brought by a spouse of the deceased then “Reasonable Financial Provision” will be such financial provision as would be reasonable for a husband or wife to receive, whether or not that provision is required for their maintenance.

 For all other people making an Inheritance Act claim, “Reasonable Financial Provision” means such financial provision as would be reasonable for their maintenance.

 DO I NEED A SOLICITOR?

 If an inheritance claim arises under the Inheritance Act it is usual for the beneficiaries, the executors and the person bringing the claim to all be separately represented by their own solicitor.

 Solicitors have to be careful not to allow situations to develop where a conflict of interest arises.
 Executors must take a neutral approach to inheritance claims and if solicitors are already involved in winding up the estate then the beneficiaries really need to appoint separate lawyers.

-It is important for anyone embarking upon litigation, and inheritance claims in particular, to consider how much it will cost and how it will be paid.
+It is important for anyone bringing or defending an inheritance claim to consider how much it will cost and how those costs will be paid.